vinay-osseed/nz.co.fuzion.icaltimezone/README.md

 Downloads the icalendar file as per timezone detected on user's device.
 It leverages the [jsTimezoneDetect](https://github.com/pellepim/jstimezonedetect) library (included with the extension) for automatic detection and setting of a user's timezone via javascript.
 This timezone is used in the ical file.

+This was specifically developed for online events where if the user clicks on the ical link downloads and sets the time on their calendar as per the timezone.
+So the calendar is setup with the exact 'local' time of attending the event(eg webinar).

 The extension is licensed under [AGPL-3.0](LICENSE.txt).